arnavgautam/TreeHacks2015/HOLs/HOL-HTMLAppAndMobileServices/HOL.md

 <a name="Ex1Task2" />
 ### Task 2 - Creating a New HTML App ###

-Once you have created your mobile service, you can follow an easy quickstart in the Windows Azure Management Portal to either create a new app or modify an existing app to connect to your mobile service.
+Once you have created your mobile service, you can follow an easy quickstart in the Microsoft Azure Management Portal to either create a new app or modify an existing app to connect to your mobile service.

 In this task you will create a new HTML app that is connected to your mobile service.